jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 ## Italic text:

 The syntax for italic text is similar to that of bold text.
-A single asterisk or underscore is used on either side of the text or phrase.
+A single asterisk or underscore will be used on either side of the text or phrase.

 `*Italic text*` will render: *Italic text*